dev-bootcamp-2019/final-project-aphexyuri/README.md

 - Post lost items & offer an ETH reward.
 - Find lost items near you & claim your ETH rewards.

 At time of writing, LAF only supports a **lost -> found -> return to owner** workflow.
-Most of the contract was written to *also* support a **found -> return to owner** workflow, but due to time constraints this has not ben included in the project.
+Most of the contract was written to *also* support a **found -> return to owner** workflow, but due to time constraints this has not been included/tested in the project.

 ---